Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Promotion to Professor

-Faculty promoted to or hired at the rank of associate professor are expected to remain at that rank for at least five (5) years prior to seeking promotion to professor.
-This time in rank is required to give faculty the time needed to demonstrate continued excellence in teaching and service as recognized by their colleagues at Siena and a consistent and significant level of scholarship as recognized by peers in their discipline outside the College.
-In exceptional cases, faculty may seek early promotion to professor if they can demonstrate they have exceeded department and college standards in all three areas of teaching, scholarship and service while serving as an associate professor at Siena College.
+Faculty promoted to or hired at the rank of associate professor are normally expected to remain at that rank for six (6) years prior to promotion to professor.
+This time in rank is required to give faculty the time needed to demonstrate continued excellence in teaching and service sustained over a period of time as recognized by their colleagues at Siena, and a consistent and significant level of scholarship as defined in their discipline outside the University.
+In exceptional cases, faculty may seek early promotion to professor in their fifth year if they can demonstrate they have exceeded department and university standards in all three areas of teaching, scholarship and service while serving as an associate professor at Siena University.
 Department guidelines must articulate what constitutes exceptional performance in the three major areas, teaching, scholarship and service.
 Examples of teaching, scholarship, and service accomplishments that might qualify an applicant for early promotion are provided below.

 Teaching